MorimaruKida/MorimaruKida.github.io/teaching.md

 I will teach this class in the coming April together with Assist.
 Prof. Taleshi Suzuki for ~30 undergraduate students from the Applied Biology department.

 ### Intermediate/Comprehensive Techniques in English Speech Delivery
-I will host this class in the coming summer in cooperation with Prof. Mabini Dizon from University of the Philippines, Los Baños for ~60 graduate students mainly from the Faculty of Agriculture.
+I will host this online class in the coming summer in cooperation with Prof. Mabini Dizon from University of the Philippines, Los Baños for ~30 graduate students mainly from the Faculty of Agriculture.